zhong0/2018-referendum_data_visualization/README.md

 Supplement
 ----
-  >The project was displayed on our teacher's website.
+  >The project is displayed on our teacher's website.
 If you want to understand our systems work in details, you can manipulate our system via above link.